 “I try to impart things that I know without being overwhelming,” he said during the Q&A. “I really hope that he has as much fun as he can in what he is doing.
 Even when you play at the Major League level you are playing it as an eight year old.”

-The family lives in Scottsdale, Arizona.
-He said during the Q&A that the family owns a cabin in northern Arizona where they spend a lot of time during the winter.
+The Boone family lives in Scottsdale, Arizona.
+The former MLBer revealed that his family owns a cabin in northern Arizona where they spend a lot of time during the winter.

 “In the wintertime right now if it snows all weekend it is awesome to just go up there and see it snow, sled, and mess around in the snow with the kids,” Boone said to the blog.
 “It is also fun to go up there in the summer time to go swimming and play golf.
 Just being in a mountain community is something my family has enjoyed.”